Samy-z/github-docmaker-for-aws/README.md

 - Python 3.9 or higher
 - A GitHub account with access to the desired repository
-- An AWS account with access to the Mistral AI model and S3 (if using log uploads)
+- An AWS account with access to the Mistral AI model (access to self-grant on Bedrock) and S3 (if using log uploads)

 ## Dependencies